cloudposse/atmos/website/docs/core-concepts/components/component-vendoring.md

 primarily inspired by the excellent tool by VMware Tanzu, called [`vendir`](https://github.com/vmware-tanzu/carvel-vendir).
 While Atmos does not call `vendir`, it functions and supports a configuration that is very similar.

-After defining the `component.yaml` configuration, the remote component can be downloaded by running the following command:
+After defining the `component.yaml` vendoring manifest, the remote component can be downloaded by running the following command:

 ```bash
 atmos vendor pull -c components/terraform/vpc